New Concurrent Order Maintenance Data Structure: Parallel Order Maintenance Data Structure

 \item[--] $y \preceq y.\Next$ is preserved as if $y$ and $y.\Next$ all in the same group $g$, we have $L_b(y) < L_b(y.\Next)$; also, if $y$ and $y.\Next$ in different groups, we have $y$ is the first item moved to $g$ or $y$ is still located in $g_0$, which their groups indicates the correct order. \end{itemize}

-At the termination of the for-loop, the group $g$ is split into multiple groups preserving the Order Invariant. \end{proof}
+At the termination of the for-loop, the group $g$ is split into multiple groups preserving the Order Snapshot. \end{proof}

-\begin{theorem} When assigning labels by using the \texttt{AssignLable} procedure (lines 25 - 32), the Order Invariant is preserved. \end{theorem} \begin{proof} The \texttt{AssignLabel} procedure (lines 25 - 32) assigns labels for all items $z \in A$.
+\begin{theorem} When assigning labels by using the \texttt{AssignLabel} procedure (lines 25 - 32), the Order Snapshot is preserved. \end{theorem} \begin{proof} The \texttt{AssignLabel} procedure (lines 25 - 32) assigns labels for all items $z \in A$.
 The temporal labels are first generated in advance (line 27).
 Then, the for-loop replaces the old label with new temporal labels (lines 28 - 32).
 The key issue is to argue the correctness of the inner while-loop (line 31).
-The invariant of this inner while-loop is that the top item in $S$ has a temporal label that satisfies the Order Invariant:
+The invariant of this inner while-loop is that the top item in $S$ has a temporal label that satisfies the Order Snapshot: